lae/ansible-role-elasticsearch/README.md

 are meant for production clusters, which may not make this role suitable for dev environments.
 (The intention is to cater to both eventually.)

+You should, in a separate role or playbook, configure the software firewall on the machines in your cluster to only allow each other to communicate with each other on your transport port.
+You will likely want to also use a whitelist for Elasticsearch API clients for the HTTP port.

 ## Role Variables

 ### Mandatory Variables